shearn89/shearn89.github.com/_posts/2010-05-02-if-you-need-to-prove-youve-got-it-you-probably.md

 ---
 layout: post
+title: Prove it.
 ---

 May 2, 2010, 1:09 am

-&ldquo;if you need to prove you’ve got it, you probably never had it in the first place…&rdquo;
+> if you need to prove you’ve got it, you probably never had it in the first place...